We’ve all seen scenario questions that are too boring or easy. In fact, here’s one:

 C. Dock the team member’s pay for the missed hour of work.

 How could we improve this question?
 Let’s look at some ideas.
-(We’ll look at a lot more ideas for strong scenarios in the scenario design workshops I’m giving soon in Los Angeles, Chicago, and Sydney.)
+(We look at a lot more ideas for strong scenarios in the online scenario design course.)

 1. Focus on a specific, real performance problem